Moisturisers for vaginal dryness and painful sex

 Balance Activ Hervitality Vaginal Dryness Pessaries

-Boots Menopause and Me Vaginal Moisturing Gel
+Boots Menopause and Me Vaginal Moisturising Gel

 Dr. Wolff's Vagisan Moisturising Cream